 Although the website had been online for nearly 20 years, it had not made any significant online sales.
 The exception being the occasional sunglasses sale, which were on a page not accessible via the main website page.

 Rick has a lot of products and services that he provides and is in high demand with his customers.
-Rick’s main concern and delay in updating his website has been how much time and effort it would take to redo it properly.
+Rick’s main concern and delay in updating his website have been how much time and effort it would take to redo it properly.

-At present there are close to 40 Ritter Cycle Racing products and services available on the website, which is perhaps a fifth of the business’ total inventory.
+At present, there are close to 40 Ritter Cycle Racing products and services available on the website, which is perhaps a fifth of the business’ total inventory.

 Sales Already Rolling In